All Episodes

 I mean, that's still kind of shady, right?

-And if he's if he's gonna address it, he's gonna take action now because there's some weight behind it, he's doing better than everybody else, I guess.
+And if he's going to address it and he's going to take action now because there's some weight behind it, he's doing better than everybody else, I guess.

 Hey, this is a special live stream.